Joe Pesci: Reprise for The Irishman and subsequent roles

 In 2017, Pesci was cast alongside Robert De Niro and Al Pacino in The Irishman, a crime film directed by Martin Scorsese.
-Pesci was offered his role a reported 50 times before agreeing to take part, at first saying he did not want to do "the gangster thing again," while Scorsese tried to persuade him The Irishman would be "different."
+He was offered his role a reported 50 times before agreeing to take part, at first saying that he did not want to do "the gangster thing again," while Scorsese tried to persuade Pesci that The Irishman would be "different."
 The film received a limited theatrical release on November 1, 2019, followed by digital streaming on November 27, 2019, by Netflix.
 Pesci's performance as Russell Bufalino was critically acclaimed and earned him various accolades, including nominations for the Academy Award for Best Supporting Actor, the BAFTA Award for Best Supporting Actor and for two Screen Actors Guild Awards.
 Pesci also returned to music with his third album and his first in 21 years, titled Pesci...
 Still Singing, released on November 29, 2019.

 Following The Irishman, Pesci co-starred in Pete Davidson's comedy series Bupkis and appeared in Jack Huston's directorial debut Day of the Fight, both released in 2023.

 Personal life

 Pesci has been married and divorced three times.

 His first marriage was in January 1964.
 His second marriage was from 1988 to 1992, to Claudia Haro, a model and actress.
-They have one child, a daughter.
+They have a daughter.
 In 2000, Pesci started dating Angie Everhart.
-They became engaged in 2007 but broke up in 2008.
+They became engaged in 2007 but broke up the following year.